kaushi99/Hotel-Chatbot-using-RASA/README.md

+# HOTEL BOOKING CHATBOT USING RASA

-This is a simple chatbot for a hotel which is done using RASA framework
+This is a simple chatbot for a hotel.

 For execution:
 1) Open 2 terminal